John Isaac Hawkins: In London

-Later life
+Reemigration to America

-Later in life Hawkins fell into debt and concluding that America presented a better opportunity to profit from his patents, he decided to re-emigrate, departing in autumn 1848.
-Returning to New Jersey, "as a grey old man" he lived with his third wife "who was barely out of her teens".
+Later in life Hawkins fell into debt and concluding that America presented a better opportunity to profit from his patents, he decided to reemigrate, departing in autumn 1848.
+Returning to New Jersey, "as a gray old man" he lived with his third wife "who was barely out of her teens".
 Lectures there for local ladies could not survive their disapproval of his display of human skulls or the preserved organs of his deceased adopted son, his only child, whom he had dissected following the boy's death at age seven.
 He published the Journal of Human Nature and Human Progress, but this was short-lived, and he died in poverty and relative obscurity at Rahway or Elizabethtown, New Jersey, 28 June 1855.